mattfergoda/preop-exercise/SUBMISSION.md

 Every issue includes a concrete source path and details containing source values, dates, or document excerpts.
 This makes outputs inspectable and aligns with the assignment requirement that every issue cite exact evidence.

+### Typed Agent Output And Validation

+The document extraction agent returns a typed `DocumentFacts` object through the Agents SDK structured-output path.
+The result is validated with Pydantic before deterministic policy code consumes it.

+This prevents malformed or free-form agent responses from leaking into final decisions.
+If agent output is invalid, the system falls back to deterministic document extraction rather than producing a partially trusted result.

 ## Assumptions

 - Date windows are inclusive: within 30 days means `<= 30` calendar days, and within 14 days means `<= 14` calendar days.